noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

 ### positioning

+- by default all elements start with their position set to static: i.e. determined by the normal flow of HTML source
 - arrange elements relative to their current position, containing element, or the browser viewport
   - all positioned elements accept
     - the zindex to control the zed dimension